robwala/saulhudson-color-schemes/README.md

 ### Install

 Simply search package control for "saulhudson".
+I also recommend using Soda Dark Theme to 'skin' Sublime Text.

 ### Screen Shots